dleavitt/reposlanger/README.md

   - provide intelligible output when running concurrent threads
 - tests
 - make it a standalone executable that creates a working directory for you
+  - where is the right place for working dir on unix?
+- add providers for
-- add beanstalk (svn and git)
+  - beanstalk svn
-- some way to make it so you can rename the repo when transferring
+  - generic git (pull only)
+  - generic svn (pull only)
 - autoloader (or at least do loading right)
 - allow the name to be different on the target vs. the source
 - manually override metadata
-- decouple API clients from providers
-- figure out my damn terminology (provider, service, repo)
+- figure out terminology (provider, service, repo)
 - refactor. be always refactoring.

 ### Bugs